 Shortly following the announcement of the proposed transaction whereby the Company will acquire CCE's North American operations, purported shareowners of CCE filed three putative class action lawsuits in the Superior Court of Fulton County, Georgia against the Company, CCE and the members of the Board of Directors of CCE.
 These lawsuits were subsequently consolidated into one action styled In Re The Coca-Cola Company Shareholder Litigation (Civil Action No. 2010cv182035).
-The plaintiffs have yet to file a consolidated complaint.
+On May 17, 2010, the consolidated action was transferred to the Business Case Division of the Fulton County Superior Court.
+On June 3, 2010, the plaintiffs filed a consolidated complaint.